Tamale trouble? How inflation, staffing is impacting a holiday tradition

-Delicious Tamales, a San Antonio-based family-run business is working double time to make sure they keep a season tradition alive.
+Delicious Tamales, a San Antonio family-run business, is working double time to make sure they keep a season tradition alive.
 It has a location in Austin, too.

 Tucked inside a small San Antonio shop, tamales are patted, rolled and packed to perfection at Delicious Tamales.